Valieiev/Diceus-test-task/README.md

 ## Bot Workflow

 1. **User**: `/start`
 2. **Bot**: "Welcome!
-Please send a photo of your driver license."
+Please send a photo of your  passport."
-3. **User**: [Sends driver license photo]
+3. **User**: [Sends  passport photo]
-4. **Bot**: "Driver license photo received.
+4. **Bot**: " passport photo received.
 Now, please send a photo of your vehicle identification document."
 5. **User**: [Sends vehicle photo]
-6. **Bot**: "Vehicle identification document received.
-"Driver license: [Extracted Driver License Data] Vehicle Data: [Extracted Vehicle Data]  Please confirm if this data is correct. (yes/no)"
+6. **Bot**: "Vehicle identification document received. " passport: [Extracted  passport Data] Vehicle Data: [Extracted Vehicle Data]  Please confirm if this data is correct. (yes/no)"
 7. **User**: "Yes"
 8. **Bot**: "The fixed price for the insurance is 100 USD.
 Do you agree?"
 9. **User**: "Yes"
 10. **Bot**: "Here is your dummy insurance policy document: [Generated Policy]"

-By following this workflow, the bot collects both the driver license and vehicle identification document photos, processes them, confirms the extracted data with the user, and then provides the insurance quotation and policy document.
+By following this workflow, the bot collects both the passport and vehicle identification document photos, processes them, confirms the extracted data with the user, and then provides the insurance quotation and policy document.

 ## State Management

 The bot uses a state machine to handle different stages of the user interaction.
 Here's a detailed description of how the bot`s states change:

 1. **Initial State**:
-    - When the user sends `/start`, the bot sets the state to `WaitingForDriverLicenseState`.
+    - When the user sends `/start`, the bot sets the state to `WaitingForPassportState`.
-    - The bot prompts the user to send a photo of their driver license.
+    - The bot prompts the user to send a photo of their  passport.

-2. **WaitingForDriverLicenseState**:
+2. **WaitingForPassportState**:
-    - The bot waits for the user to send a Driver License.
+    - The bot waits for the user to send a  Passport.
     - Upon receiving the photo, the bot processes it using the Mindee API.
     - After processing, the bot sets the state to `WaitingForVehicleCertificatePhotoState`.
     - The bot prompts the user to send a photo of their vehicle identification document.